markmead/hyperui/data/posts/text-shadow-with-tailwindcss.md

 ---
-title: Adding Text Shadow Support to Taiwind CSS
+title: Adding Text Shadow Support to Tailwind CSS
 slug: text-shadow-with-tailwindcss
 date: 26/03/2022
 emoji: 👤
 seo:
   title: How to Add Text Shadow Support to Taiwind CSS
-  description: Text shadow support is one of the most requested features to be added in Tailwind CSS, but did you know it's easy to add it yourself?
+  description: Currently there is no support for text shadows in Tailwind CSS, even though it's one of the most requested features.
+Find out how to add it yourself.
 ---

 ## Why No Support? 🤷‍♂️

-At the moment, there is no official support for `text-shadow` classes in Tailwind CSS and in fact in a recent tweet Adam Wathan, the creator of Tailwind CSS said this:
+At the moment, there is no official support for `text-shadow` classes in Tailwind CSS and in fact, in a recent tweet Adam Wathan, the creator of Tailwind CSS said this:

 > What CSS feature that Tailwind doesn't have baked in do you find yourself getting the most irrationally angry about?
 Need ideas for v3.1 😅